williamtong/TILDA_defect_classification/README.md

 | **16 kernels + 32 kernels + 64 kernels (16,32,64)** | 91.5% | 92.4% | 89.2% | 89.8% |

 <figure><img src='./TILDA-defect-classific/images/model_results/roc_auc_A1.png' width="600">
-        <figcaption>Receiver Operation Characteristics curve for A-1, with Area Under the Curve of 93.1%</figcaption>
+        <figcaption>Figure: Receiver Operation Characteristics curve for A-1, with Area Under the Curve of 93.1%</figcaption>
 <figure>
 <br>
 </br>

 <h4>Precision of <i>Good</i> class and Recall of <i>Defect</i> class</h4>
-A business is in general interested in quality control, so it wants to maximize the purity of the _Good_ class.
+A business is in general interested in quality control, so it wants to maximize the purity of the <i>Good</i> class.
 The proper metric for this is <i>Precision</i>, which is the fraction of the predicted class that is actually correct.
 That is, if a model finds 100 good samples in the data set, what fraction of them is correct, regardless of number of good samples of the original class?
 For <i>Defects</i>, the focus of the business is different.
-Here it is more interested in catching as many defects as possible to prevent them from being shipped.  <i>Recall</i> is the fraction of the predicted <i>Defect</i> class that is correct, and so is the other metric a business would be interested in.
+Here it is more interested in correctly identifying the defects based on its <i>actual</i> classification.  <i>Recall</i> is the fraction of the predicted <i>Defect</i> class that is correct, and so this is the other metric a business would be interested in.

 1. Precision for the _Good_ class, because we don’t want the _Defected_ textile to be mixed in with the _Good_ and shipped to the customers.
-2. Recall for the _Defect_ class, because we want to know how many actual defects were flagged by the model (we want as high as possible).
+2. Recall for the _Defect_ class, because we want to correctly identify the actual defects.

 |     | **3x3 kernels** | **5x5 kernels** | **7x7 kernels** | **9x9 kernels** |
 | --- | --- | --- | --- | --- |